azdavis/millet/docs/architecture.md

 Unifies all the passes into one single API.

+### `crates/sml-libs`

-This also contains declarations for the bulk of the standard basis library, in the form of SML files that get read and processed at runtime.
+Declarations for various SML libraries, in the form of SML files that get read and processed at runtime.
 Some "primitive" types like `int` are not declared here, but rather in statics.

 ### `crates/lang-srv`